Prompting Best Practices

 Context: You’re writing a promo for a country radio station.

-Objective: Write a 30-second promo script teasing a new contest announcement.
+Objective: Write a 30-second script teasing a new contest announcement.

 Style/Tone: Spark curiosity/high energy, fun.